 Applications are welcome regardless of age, gender identity, sexual orientation, religious affiliation, race, ethnic background or physical challenges.
 Evaluation is based on readiness and suitability for training which is determined through the application and interview process.
 The personal and professional qualities considered necessary for psychoanalytic education and practice include openness and flexibility, emotional awareness, interpersonal sensitivity, ethical integrity, intellectual curiosity, and the capacity for self-observation.

-• License with a professional college or registration with a regulating body through professional membership
+• License with a professional college or membership with a regulating body that requires adherence to a professional Code of Ethics in Western Canada

-• List of courses taken on analytic theory and technique.
-(Western Branch courses, Infant Observation, etc.)
+• List of courses and events attended on analytic theory and technique.
+(WCPSI, Canadian or International analytic ongoing education programs and events, etc.)

 • Short write-up of two clinical case experiences